Myanmar unity government says it must be part of any ASEAN bid to end crisis

-(Reuters) - Myanmar’s neighbours have to negotiate with a newly formed government of national unity if they want to help resolve the turmoil triggered a by a Feb.
-1 military coup and they should not recognise the junta, a unity government official said.
+Asia PacificMyanmar unity government says it must be part of any ASEAN bid to end crisis

+Myanmar's newly formed government of national unity urged neighbouring countries to not recognise the junta that seized power in February and to negotiate with it instead as part of any attempt to solve the crisis that began with the coup.

-The 10-member Association of Southeast Asian Nations (ASEAN) has been trying to find a way out of the bloody crisis that has racked fellow member Myanmar since the military ousted an elected government led by democracy champion Aung San Suu Kyi.
+The 10-member Association of Southeast Asian Nations (ASEAN) has been trying to find a way out of the bloody turmoil that has racked fellow member Myanmar since the military ousted an elected government led by Nobel laureate Aung San Suu Kyi on Feb.
+1.

-The military has shown little willingness to engage with its neighbours and no sign of wanting to talk with the government it ousted.
+The military has shown little willingness to engage with its neighbours and no sign of wanting to talk to members of the government it ousted.

-But in the first hint of progress for the grouping, junta chief Min Aung Hlaing will attend an ASEAN summit in Indonesia on April 24, a Thai government official said on Saturday.
+But in the first hint of progress for the grouping, a Thai government official said on Saturday junta chief Min Aung Hlaing would attend an ASEAN summit in Indonesia on April 24. read more

 It will be the military chief's first known foreign trip and meeting with foreign leaders since he seized power.
 The junta has not commented on the ASEAN meeting.